Albresky/Remote-Desktop-with-Mobile-Devices/README.md

 This repository is built for people who need to connect remote PCs via `Remote Desktop`[an app developed bty Microsoft].
 However, problems tend to happen which force us to establish a connect on public IP address. :(

 Don't worry!
 This repository is aimed to handle this tragedy!
-It will automatical band your remote-PC's address to your private domain, though the ipv6-address is dynamic!
+It will automatical bind your remote-PC's address to your private domain, though the ipv6-address is dynamic!

 Follow the steps bellow and enjoy yourself!